 sudo apt update

-With the package index updated, install the launcher package that handles downloading and managing Tor Browser:
+With the package index updated, install the launcher package:

 sudo apt install torbrowser-launcher

-When you run this command, APT installs the launcher along with its dependencies.
-The launcher will download the actual Tor Browser bundle the first time you run it.
+APT installs the launcher and its dependencies.
+The actual Tor Browser bundle downloads the first time you run the launcher.

 apt-cache policy torbrowser-launcher